 How the taxman uses Big Brother techniques to make you pay

 “You can’t go wrong, adopting a disguise,” opines the Hon.
 Galahad Threepwood in P.G.
 Wodehouse’s Full Moon.
 “My old friend, Fruity Biffen, hasn’t stirred abroad without one for years.
 His relations with the bookies are always a bit strained, poor chap.”
+Luckily I don’t think Fruity had heard about the HMRC behavioural insights team.

 In recent years, with the taxman flexing his muscles more than ever before, it sometimes seems the only way to keep your tax bills low is to be like Fruity Biffen, hiding in plain site under a false beard that looks like a bursting horsehair sofa.